Klaus Hasselmann: Professional background and climate research

 Hasselmann graduated in physics and mathematics at the University of Hamburg in 1955 with a thesis on isotropic turbulence.
 He earned his PhD in physics at the University of Göttingen and Max Planck Institute of Fluid Dynamics from 1955 to 1957.
 The subject of his PhD thesis was a method for determining the reflection and refraction of shock fronts and of arbitrary waves of small wavelength at the interface of two media.
 In 1963 he earned his Habilitation in physics.

 He was an assistant professor at the University of Hamburg from 1957 to 1961 and an assistant professor and associate professor at the Institute for Geophysics and Planetary Physics and Scripps Institution of Oceanography at the University of California, San Diego in La Jolla from 1961 to 1964.
 He was Professor of Geophysics and Planetary Physics at the University of Hamburg from 1966.
 He was a visiting professor at the University of Cambridge from 1967 to 1968 and was the Doherty Professor at the Woods Hole Oceanographic Institution in Massachusetts from 1970 to 1972.
 In 1972 he became Professor of Theoretical Geophysics at the University of Hamburg, where he also became Director of the Institute for Geophysics.

 From February 1975 to November 1999, Hasselmann was Founding Director of the Max Planck Institute for Meteorology in Hamburg.
 Between January 1988 and November 1999 he was also Scientific Director at the German Climate Computing Centre (DKRZ, Deutsches Klimarechenzentrum), Hamburg.
 He has been vice-chairman and board member of the European Climate Forum (today Global Climate Forum) for many years until 2018.
-The European Climate Forum has been founded in 2001 by Carlo Jaeger and Hasselmann.
+The European Climate Forum was founded in 2001 by Carlo Jaeger and Hasselmann.

 Hasselmann has published papers on climate dynamics, stochastic processes, ocean waves, remote sensing, and integrated assessment studies.
 His reputation in oceanography was primarily founded on a set of papers on non-linear interactions in ocean waves.
 In these he adapted Feynman diagram formalism to classical random wave fields.
 He later discovered plasma physicists were applying similar techniques to plasma waves, and that he had rediscovered some results of Rudolf Peierls explaining the diffusion of heat in solids by non-linear phonon interactions.
 This led him to review the field of plasma physics, rekindling an earlier interest in quantum field theory.